karkman/MBDP_Genomics_2022/Practicals/README.md

                                                   quast.py -o quast_out kaiju_out_filtered.fasta -t 4
 ```

+Now you can move the file `quast_out/report.html` to your computer and look for the quality control files in the web browser of your preference.

 ## Calculate the genome coverage

 To calculate the genome coverage, all the reads used for the assembly must be mapped to the final genome.
 For that, we can use three programs: Bowtie2 to map the reads; Samtools to sort and make an index of the mapped reads; and bedtools to make the calculation.